just-nilux/just-nilux/README.md

     |   |  \  |  |_|  |  />    <
     |___|  /__|____/____//__/\_ \
          \/                    \/
+Crypto Trading - Since 2015

 Drop me a message if you are interested in...
-- Custom ML & AI Trading Strategies
+- Custom ML & AI Trading Bots & Strategies
 - Analytics & Portfolio Optimization

+Let me take your trading to another level.
 🫡 Telegram @nlxtrading

 <!--